Top Gun Racing

-Top Gun Racing is an American auto racing team that competed in the IndyCar Series entering the #75 Dallara UAK18-Chevrolet Indy V6 on a part-time basis.
+Top Gun Racing was an American auto racing team that competed in the IndyCar Series entering the #75 Dallara UAK18-Chevrolet Indy V6 on a part-time basis.

 History

 2020

-Top Gun announced that they would start to compete in IndyCar in 2020, with Enerson driving the #99 Hagerty Dallara UAK18-Chevrolet Indy V6 at the Indianapolis 500.
+Top Gun announced that they would start to compete in IndyCar in 2020, with R.C.
+Enerson driving the #99 Hagerty Dallara UAK18-Chevrolet Indy V6 at the Indianapolis 500.

 Following the announcement that the race would be held with a limited spectator crowd, due to the ongoing coronavirus pandemic, Top Gun announced that they would not compete at the 500, as their partners wanted a full capacity event to be involved with.
 However, the team did say that they and Enerson would compete at the IndyCar Harvest Grand Prix at Indianapolis Motor Speedway and the Firestone Grand Prix of St. Petersburg on the Streets of St. Petersburg.
 Ultimately, they did not enter these races.